THE

 What a session looks like

-Same flow every week.
+Same flow, every time.

 Routines reduce anxiety.
 Kids settle in faster when they know what to expect.
 So we keep the shape of the session the same, even when the activities change.